rvagg/archived-ender-tutorial-guts/README.md

 *You can run this as [example2](http://rvagg.github.com/ender-tutorial-guts/example2/example2.html), also available in my GitHub [repository](https://github.com/rvagg/ender-tutorial-guts) for this article.*

-So, we're still using Bonzo to do most of the work here but it's bundled up nicely into our `$` object (also available as `ender`).
-Some things that we notice:
+Bonzo performs most of the work here but it's bundled up nicely into the `$` object (also available as `ender`).
+The previous example can be summarised as follows:

-* `bonzo.create()` is now working when we pass HTML into `$()`.
+* `bonzo.create()` is now working when HTML is passed to `$()`.
-* Qwery is doing the work when we call `$()` with anything else, in this case `$('#scr')` as a selector for our script element.
+* Qwery does the work when `$()` is called with anything else, in this case `$('#scr')` is used as a selector for the script element.
 * We're using the no-argument variant of `bonzo.text()` to fetch the `innerHTML` of the script element.
-* Bean makes a showing with our `.bind()` call, but the important point is that it's integrated into our call-chain even though it's a separate library.
+* Bean makes a showing with the `.bind()` call, but the important point is that it's integrated into our call-chain even though it's a separate library.
 This is where Ender's bundling magic shines.
-* `bonzo.appendTo()` is taking a selector argument which is in turn being passed to Qwery to fetch the selected element from the DOM (`document.body`).
+* `bonzo.appendTo()` takes the selector argument which is in turn passed to Qwery to fetch the selected element from the DOM (`document.body`).

-Also important here, which we haven't demonstrated is that we can do all of this on multiple elements in the same collection, we could change our first line to `$('<pre></pre><pre></pre>')` and we'd end up with 2 blocks, exactly the same, both responding to the click event.
+Also important here, which we haven't demonstrated, is we can do all of this on multiple elements in the same collection.
+The first line could be changed to `$('<pre></pre><pre></pre>')` and we'd end up with two blocks, both responding to the click event.

 ## Getting educational, pull it apart again!

-Back to the original question, lets pull Bonzo out of our Ender build and manually stitch it back together again.
+It's possible to pull Bonzo out of the Ender build and manually stitch it back together again.
 Just like we used to do with our toys when we were children!
 (Or was that just me?)

-First, our Ender build is now just created with: `ender build qwery bean` (or we could run `ender remove bonzo` to remove Bonzo from the ender.js created in the above example), so we get the selector engine goodness from Qwery and event management from Bean but not much else.
+First, our Ender build is now created with: `ender build qwery bean` (or we could run `ender remove bonzo` to remove Bonzo from the previous example's `ender.js` file).
+The new `ender.js` file will contain the selector engine goodness from Qwery, and event management from Bean, but not much else.

-We'll load Bonzo separately, but we also need some special glue.
+Bonzo can be loaded separately, but we'll need some special glue to do this.
 In Ender parlance, this glue is called an Ender **Bridge**.

 ### The Ender Bridge

-Ender follows the basic CommonJS Modules pattern, it sets up a simple module registry and it gives each module a `module.exports` object and a `require()` method that you can use in your code to fetch any other modules in the build.
-It also uses a `provide('name', module.exports)` method to insert your exports into the registry with the name of your module.
+Ender follows the basic CommonJS Module pattern -- it sets up a simple module registry and gives each module a `module.exports` object and a `require()` method that can be used to fetch any other modules in the build.
+It also uses a `provide('name', module.exports)` method to insert exports into the registry with the name of your module.
 The exact details here aren't important and I'll cover how you can build your own Ender module in a later article, for now we just need a basic understanding of the module registry system.

-Using our Qwery, Bean and Bonzo build, we end up with a file that looks something like this:
+Using our Qwery, Bean and Bonzo build, the file looks something like this:

 ```
 |========================================|